iPhone 12 launch date: Apple's virtual event for its expected 5G smartphone is Oct. 13

 Apple has set the date for its latest iPhone's debut.
-The new device, rumored to be called the iPhone 12, is expected to include super-fast 5G wireless connectivity and a new, iPad-inspired design, will be unveiled on Oct.
+The new device, rumored to be called the iPhone 12, is expected to include super-fast 5G wireless connectivity and a new, iPad-inspired design, and it will be unveiled on Oct.
 13 at 10 a.m.
 PT.
 Like Apple's Worldwide Developers Conference, and its September Apple Watch and iPad announcements, the iPhone event will be held entirely online amid continued concerns about the coronavirus pandemic.
-Apple's event will be streamed via its website.
+The event will be streamed via Apple's website.

 And even if the new iPhone only offers a few new bells and whistles beyond a different outer design, it'll draw the lion's share of attention.

 Apple's invite, which often has some clues, this time has an Apple logo inside circles with different colored hues of blue, orange and red.
-And there's the pun, "Hi, Speed."
+And there's this pun: "Hi, Speed."

-Apple also included an augmented reality trick on its website like it had for the event last month, with circles from the invite turning into floating orbs that reveal the Oct.
+Apple also included an augmented reality trick on its website, as it had for last month's event, with circles on the invite turning into floating orbs that reveal the Oct.
 13 date.

-The star of Apple's show, however, is expected to be its new iPhones, replacing the $799 iPhone 11, $999 iPhone 11 Pro and iPhone 11 Pro Max, which started at $1,099 when it launched in 2019.
+The star of Apple's show, however, is expected to be its new iPhones, replacing the $799 iPhone 11, the $999 iPhone 11 Pro and the iPhone 11 Pro Max, which started at $1,099 when it launched in 2019.
 The prices are expected to largely remain the same, but Apple's expected to upgrade the devices' features, including better cameras, faster chips and the company's newest software, iOS 14.
-There's also rumors Apple may offer an iPhone 12 Mini, in potential reaction to some people complaining smartphones are increasingly not pocket friendly.
+There are also rumors Apple may offer an iPhone 12 Mini, possibly as a reaction to some people complaining smartphones are increasingly not pocket-friendly.

 When Apple jumps into the 5G market, it's expected to immediately be a huge player.
-This year, Apple likely will ship 50 million 5G iPhones, according to Strategy Analytics, making it the second biggest 5G vendor in 2020.
-That's with less than three months of sales.
+This year, Apple likely will ship 50 million 5G iPhones, according to Strategy Analytics, which would make it the second biggest 5G vendor in 2020 -- and that would be in less than three months of sales.
 By comparison, Samsung shipped more than 6.7 million Galaxy 5G smartphones last year, after its first 5G phones hit the market in May.

 Next year, Apple is expected to be the world's biggest 5G phone vendor, Strategy Analytics said

 Apple's announcements will also overlap with Amazon's rescheduled Prime Day shopping event, scheduled for Oct.
 13 and 14.
-Typically, that entirely-made-up-holiday has been held in July, but this year it was pushed back due to the coronavirus pandemic.
+Typically, that entirely made-up holiday taken place in July, but this year it was pushed back due to the coronavirus pandemic.

 Apple still held its annual September event, though, using it to announce new iPads, a new Apple Watch and its new Apple One subscription service.
 The service combines its $4.99-a-month Apple TV Plus, $9.99-a-month Apple Music, $9.99-a-month Apple News Plus and $4.99-a-month Apple Arcade gaming efforts.

-Aside from its new iPhones, Apple's event may be the first time it shows off its newest computer, powered by microprocessing chips the company calls Apple Silicon.
+Aside from its new iPhones, Apple's event may be the first time the company shows off its newest computer, powered by chips the company calls Apple Silicon.

-Apple hasn't shared many details about its newest computers, which will replace the Intel processors Apple's relied on for 14 years with chips similar to the ones powering its iPhones, iPads and Apple TVs.
+Apple hasn't shared many details about its newest chips, which will replace the Intel processors Apple's relied on for 14 years with processors similar to the ones powering its iPhones, iPads and Apple TVs.
 Apple said it'll continue to sell Intel-powered computers for now, but the company said the performance improvements, battery life and easier connections with the iPhone and iPad are driving the change.

 "Hardware and software is fundamental to everything we do," Apple's CEO Tim Cook said when announcing the effort this summer.
 "It will take Mac to the next level."